696-eth/threads/README.md

 Issuance dilutes the holders.

-After the Merge the issuance has go down by more than 20x compared to genesis =>
+After the Merge the issuance has gone down by more than 20x compared to genesis =>

 Optimal issuance = relatively small issuance => ossification

-Now it's very clear that ETH is critical to the security 🔒
+Now it's very clear that ETH is critical to Ethereum's security 🔒

 ![](https://i.imgur.com/83ewASB.png)